 This will be your last and longest day of travelling, ending at Rovaniemi on the Arctic Circle.
 If you are still willing to do some hiking you can easily visit either Riisitunturi national park or Korouoma nature reserve which both offer the opportunity of some nice daytrips.
 Both destinations have their characteristics and especially the 30-km-long fracture valley in Korouoma is very special.

-Recommended walks: Riisin Rääpäsy trail 4 km, Riisin Rietas trail 10,5 km, Koronjää trail 5 km
+Recommended self-guided trails: Riisin Rääpäsy trail 4 km, Riisin Rietas trail 10,5 km, Koronjää trail 5 km

 Day 8: Departure

 Breakfast and drive to the airport of Rovaniemi where you will leave your hire car.

 - This is a self-guided tour and no meeting with the tour operator is organized.

 - The tour information package will be posted in advance or you will get it on arrival at the first hotel.